 Use Spring CloudTask when you need to run a finite workload via a simple Java micro-service.

 For High Availability (HA), implement best suited horizontal scaling technique from the top scaling techniques based on the use cases on containers (K8s).

-For large PROD system, use SCDF as an orchestration layer with Spring Cloud Task to manage large number of batches for large data sets.
+For large PROD systems, use SCDF as an orchestration layer with Spring Cloud Task to manage a large number of batches for large data sets.